uhiltner/universal-literature-screening-toolkit/README.md

 2.  **Run Screening**:
     ```bash
-    # Execute the tool with your data
+  # Execute the tool with your data (recommended query mode)
-    python run_screening.py --input /path/to/your/pdfs --output /path/to/results --search-terms your_search_terms.txt
+  python run_screening.py --input /path/to/your/pdfs --output /path/to/results --query-file /path/to/query.txt
     ```

+Deprecation note: `--search-terms` and the block-based `search_terms.txt` file format are supported for one transition release and will be removed.
+When you use query mode, any `validation_logic` in `config.json` is ignored.

 ## Citation